anddennn/IAT360_YogaPoseDetection_CVProject/Dataset/README.roboflow.txt

-Yoga Poses - v1 yoga_poses_V1
+Yoga Poses - v2 yoga_poses_V3
 ==============================

-This dataset was exported via roboflow.com on October 26, 2025 at 6:04 AM GMT
+This dataset was exported via roboflow.com on November 1, 2025 at 12:30 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects